 Switzerland funds the ILO through:

-- Assessed contributions paid by all ILO member States by virtue of their membership, which constitute the ILO’s core funding or regular budget.
-Between 2010 and 2018, Switzerland provided more than US$ 39 million.
+- Assessed contributions to the ILO's Regular Budget paid by all ILO member States by virtue of their membership.
+Between 2018 and 2022, Switzerland contributed US$ 24.5 million.

-- Voluntary, non-core funding contributions provided as earmarked funds for priority programmes and projects in addition to assessed contributions.
-Between 2010 and 2018, it amounted to US$ 84.6 million.
+- Voluntary, non-core funding contributions earmarked funds for priority themes and projects.
+Between 2018 and 2022, Switzerland contributed US$ 94.7 million.